 Eight years later, Freya is a student at Oxford with OCD tendencies and Daniel is living on the streets; both are trying to forget their underground adventures, but strange things are happening.
 When they run into each other again, neither is sure that they want to renew their friendship.
 Then Daniel is sent from our world to Elfland and Freya is kidnapped by a changeling.
 Each of them realizes that they need each other—and they need to go back to the underground city.

 In many ways, The Realms Thereunder reminded me of The Lord of the Rings.
 Lawhead spins a similar story of a quest, of small people being given big tasks, of dragons and trolls and mythical creatures with varying roles to play in the story, of wise men and women, of riddles and ballads.
-Like LOTR, this is a trilogy, and while the first part of Daniel’s and Freya’s adventures concluded at the end of the novel, there is clearly more to come (in September 2012, when The Fearful Gates releases).
+Like LOTR, this is a trilogy, and while the first part of Daniel’s and Freya’s adventures concluded at the end of the novel, there is clearly more to come in The Fearful Gates.

 Fantasy fans will want to get their hands on this book (now that I’m done, I’m passing it on to my husband).
 From a writer’s point of view, Janet Sketchley raises some interesting points about the book in her review (yes, I noticed the typos in the book and found it interesting that editors at big-name publishing houses miss errors too).